What to do after a flood

 If your home is uninhabitable, you may need food, supplies, and accommodation contact your local emergency services for immediate help.

-Your insurer can help with accommodation, food, clothes and other emergency supplies after a flood, according to Arron Mann, QBE's General Manager, Claims.
+Your insurer can help with accommodation, food, clothes and other emergency supplies after a flood, according to Arron Mann, QBE General Manager, Short Tail Claims.

 “If you are in significant need, let us know.
 We can make an early payment into your bank account if you and your family are in genuine need.”

 All QBE home policies include flood cover, says Arron. “(But) business owners and farmers need to check whether they have flood cover and consider whether they need it as it is priced according to risk.”

 Returning home after a flood can be stressful.
 If you are struggling with emotional distress reach out to Lifeline, the Australian Psychological Society, the Samaritans or your GP for support.